-When a user runs a program, the OS first loads its data into the ‘RAM’.
-And when that program gets terminated, the OS, rather than completely getting rid of it, moves the program and its data into another location on RAM, called the ‘page cache’.
+When a user runs a program, the operating system first loads its data into ‘RAM’ (Random Access Memory -- a very fast data storage medium used in computers that can hold data temporarily).
+And when that program gets terminated, the operating system, rather than completely getting rid of its data on RAM, moves the program and its data into another location on RAM called the ‘page cache’.

-So if the user re-runs the program (say after a short while), then the OS first look for its data in the ‘page cache’, if the data is there (fully or partially), then the program will be loaded extremely faster than the first time it was executed, because it minimizes the need to re-locate/re-load that data from your hard drive or SSD, as they’re very slow, when compared with the speed of the RAM.
+If the user reruns the program (say after a short while), then the OS first looks for its data in the ‘page cache’, and if the data is there (fully or partially), then the program will be loaded very fast compared to the first time, because the operating system doesn’t have to read its data from the main storage device which is few times slower than RAM.

-The ‘page cache’ is managed by the OS’s Kernel, and most operating systems (including GNU/Linux), don’t use ‘aggressive’ data prefectching techniques when managing the ‘page cache’.
-But if you’re a GNU/Linux user, then you can use tools like ‘preload’ for enabling aggressive data ‘prefetching’.
+The ‘page cache’ is managed by the operating system’s Kernel, and most operating systems (including GNU/Linux), don’t use ‘aggressive’ data prefectching techniques when managing the ‘page cache’.
+But if you’re a GNU/Linux user, then you can use tools like ‘preload’ for enabling aggressive data ‘prefetching’ or to improve its efficiency, in other words.

 What is ‘preload’ ?